minghust/simpleSocket/README.md

 Socket programming in pure C99 and pure Python3<br \>
 See details in each directory<br \>
 - C version support dialog
-- Python support one talk, one listen
+- Python version support one talk, one listen